vorkampfer/zsh_tweaks/README.md

 ### How to execute bash scripts from anywhere in a secure method to automate life in the terminal.
 Of course, the word 'secure' is a loaded term.
 So be careful.
 ### Security is up to the end user.
 I am not responsible if you break you install.

 ## WARNING: The lock_root.sh script can lock you out of your computer if you don't understand how it works.
 Also if you lose your passwords and you ran lock_root.sh good luck trying to get back in your system.
 So just make sure you have your passwords.
-You may be able to recover your passwords in single user mode unless you encrypt the grub partition.

 ### Usage:
 1. To use the scripts simply download them or copy the raw to file_name.sh